PokeMMO/jnigen-template/README.md

 * Publish artifact group name
   - `publish.gradle` contains group 'demo.jnigen' used when publishing maven artifacts.

-# TODO (PR's welcome)

-* Better support for macOS when not cross-compiling.
-* Better support for iOS.
-Currently is not even published in any artifacts.

 # How to use

 - `./gradlew jnigen` Generates jnigen native code files and build scripts.